12th Congressional candidates spar in debate

+In a sparring match, with a Green Party candidate standing in the middle, U.S. Rep. Mike Bost, R-Muphysboro, and Democratic nominee Brendan Kelly on Tuesday sought to show how they are different from one another.

+While Bost mentioned other politicians, Kelly repeatedly brought up stories of regular people in the 12th District and often mentioned them by their first name.

-U.S. Rep. Mike Bost, R-Murphysboro, Democrat Brendan Kelly, of Swansea, and Green Party candidate Randy Auxier of Murphysboro participated in a televised debate Tuesday night as the three vie to become the U.S. representative from Illinois’ 12th Congressional District.
+Bost, Kelly and Green Party candidate Randy Auxier participated in the only televised debate of the race.

+During a media availability after the debate, Kelly discussed his strategy going into the debate.

+“I think it was just be honest with people, share your heart with people, have a sincere conversation about the future of Southern Illinois and about the ugly things that are dividing this country and how it’s hurting people in Southern Illinois,” Kelly said.

 This was the only meeting where all three of the candidates participated.
 A debate last week at Lindenwood University-Belleville did not include Bost, who opted out.